Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/development/shipping-software.md

     - Signing the artifact.
     - Storage of the artifact.
 - **Reporting**
-    - Produces a report for each of the above areas for tracking quality, ideally in a standard format (SARIF, JUnit, etc.)
+    - Produces a report for each of the above build steps for tracking quality, ideally in a standard format (SARIF, JUnit, etc.)
     - Produces an alert / notification of build completion
-    - Produces a report about build times (with each process) for insights into the build process
+    - Produces a report about build time (fine-grained to each step or substep) for insights into the build process.

 Note: Producing new versions of artifacts for users to access (if the artifact itself is what the users use), is NOT part of the build process.
 That is part of the [release](#release) process.